AGHSolarPlaneCode/solar-flight-analyser/README.md

 * JSON
 * Mavlink

 The program uses comProxy server for Mavlink packets transferring.
-Visit [@comProxy](https://github.com/AGHSolarPlaneCode/comProxy)for more info.
+Visit [@comProxy](https://github.com/AGHSolarPlaneCode/comProxy) for more info.

 ## Setup
 You can build it by yourself, using Qmake or using QtCreator.The program uses mapbox API, to use map functionalities add your own mapbox token.
 For more visit [@Mapbox website](https://www.mapbox.com/).